Credential Lifecycle

 • The Revocation flows: these flows describe how an Entity requests for a Digital Credential revocation.

-• The Status Attestation flows: these flows define the technical protocols for requesting and obtaining a Status Attestation and how the Wallet Instance will provide it to a Verifier as a proof of validity of a corresponding Digital Credential.
+• The Status Assertion flows: these flows define the technical protocols for requesting and obtaining a Status Assertion and how the Wallet Instance SHOULD provide it to a Verifier as a proof of validity of a corresponding Digital Credential.

 Revocation Flows